Choi Hyun-wook

-Early life and education
+Early life

 Choi Hyun-wook was born on January 30, 2002.
 During his childhood, he played baseball for ten years.
 In his first year of high school, he sustained an elbow injury and underwent surgery and rehabilitation, but it did not improve his condition.
 Due to the situation, he changed his career path and pursued acting.
 Eventually, Choi left Gangneung High School as well as his position at the school's baseball team and transferred to Hanlim Multi Art School at Broadcasting & Entertainment Department until he graduated.

 Career

-On March 23, 2020, Gold Medalist confirmed that Choi has been cast for the web drama Pop Out Boy!, based on the popular webtoon of the same name.
+On March 23, 2020, Choi's agency Goldmedalist confirmed that he has been cast for the web drama Pop Out Boy!, based on the popular webtoon of the same name.
 The series began filming the following month.
 It started to air on June 25.
 In April 2021, Choi appeared in a SBS drama Taxi Driver as Park Seung-tae, a school bully.
 He was the antagonist on the series' episode 3 and 4.
 A month earlier, he was selected to star in another SBS drama, Racket Boys.
 Choi briefly appeared on Jirisan as Lim Cheol-kyeong in a flashback with Seo Yi-kang, one of the main characters.

 In 2022, Choi rose in popularity after he starred in the coming-of-age television series Twenty-Five Twenty-One alongside Kim Tae-ri, Nam Joo-hyuk, Kim Ji-yeon and Lee Joo-myung.
 The same year, he starred in the television series Weak Hero Class 1 alongside Hong Kyung and Park Ji-hoon.

-In 2023, he starred in Twinkling Watermelon alongside Ryeoun, Seol In-ah and Shin Eun-soo.

-In May 2025, it was revealed that Choi reprised his role of An Soo-ho, from series Weak Hero Class 1 in second season but as Special appearance.
+In 2023, he starred in Twinkling Watermelon alongside Ryeoun, Seol In-ah, and Shin Eun-soo.
+In May 2025, it was revealed that Choi reprised his role of An Soo-ho, from series Weak Hero Class 1 in second season but as special appearance.
+He has earned the sobriquet "Nation's Boyfriend" by several media outlets.

+In 2026, Choi starred in the tvN reality show Curtain Up, Class! alongside Twenty-Five Twenty-One co-star Kim Tae-ri.
+In June, he led in Netflix original series, Notes from the Last Row alongside Choi Min-sik.